frc971/9584-wcp-code-2026/README.md

 **Simulation**
 We use [MapleSim](https://github.com/Shenzhen-Robotics-Alliance/maple-sim) with [AdvantageScope](https://docs.advantagescope.org/) for simulation.
+Using xbox controller to control in the simulation

 To start up simulation:
 1. Install MapleSim and AdvantageScope from their respective websites.